ContractAutomataProject/ContractAutomataApp/README.md

  (https://github.com/davidebasile/ContractAutomataLib) to build a tool for visualizing the automata, edit them, and use the main operations (e.g., composition, synthesise).

-The main application is in the file App.java, under com.mxgraph.examples.swing.editor package.
+The main application is in the file App.java, under io.github.contractautomata.catapp package.
 Check the release for a runnable jar.
 The application is based on an existing framework called *mxGraph* for editing graphs in Java.